 Dr. Hamilton serves as a Commissioner on the New York City Racial Justice Commission and has joint appointments in the Milano School of Policy, Management and the Environment, The New School for Public Engagement and Department Economics, and The New School for Social Research, The New School New York, NY.
 Dr. Hamilton has a strong academic background in economics, and the study of race and ethnicity.
-If appointed, Dr. Darrick Hamilton would represent local government.
+Dr. Darrick Hamilton represents local government.

 President and CEO, PolicyLink

 Michael is leading Mastercard into a more digital world where it powers economies and empowers people by harnessing innovation and the continued application of new technologies.
 Earlier in Michael’s career Michael held senior roles at both Barclays Bank and Citibank.
 Michael has a strong background in collaborative approaches that create scalable and trusted solutions for the exchange of payments and data.
-If appointed, Michael Miebach would represent financial services.
+Michael Miebach represents financial services.

 Founder and President, 9th & Clinton Advisory.